Karma098/AniTalk/README.md

 - /register endpoint completed
 - /login endpoint completed
 - endpoint for /setAvatar is created which update the database with image
+- fetched contact from the database and send it to the frontend